- Funding opportunities

 - development of new funding tools

 - opening up opportunities for participation and contacts with Korea for smaller EU countries without requiring a separate bilateral inter-governmental agreement

 - giving Korea access to smaller EU countries

 - joint funding announcements

 - matchmaking events

 - information days, e.g. relating to funding opportunities or to the European research framework programme Horizon2020.

 In contrast to the EU projects KORANTE and KONNECT, the EIG does not receive EU funding.
 It is also not bound by the requirements of the Commission.

-The last EIG meeting took place in Brussels on 25 March 2015.
-The next meeting is scheduled to take place in 2016 and will be organised by the International Bureau.
-A separate website for the EIGs with Korea and Japan will be ready in the near future.
+The last EIG meeting took place in Brussels in October 2019.
+The next meeting is scheduled to take place in 2020.

 ADeKo e.
 V., e.
 V., the association of Korean Germany alumni was founded in May 2008 and is one of the larger Germany alumni networks.
 Its launch was financed by the BMBF.
 ADeKo bundles approx. 50 Korean Germany alumni associations and numerous individual members under one name and is a registered association in South Korea.
 By now, the ADeKo umbrella combines around 7,000 members, including many high-ranking representatives of politics and science in South Korea.
 The members of ADeKo are greatly committed to strengthening German-Korean relations at a scientific, economic and political level and also maintain cultural exchange.